-5 Revolutionary 19th-Century Inventions by Women You Don’t Know
+5 Revolutionary Inventions by Women You Don’t Know

-These women changed the world with their innovative creations, but you don’t know it.
+These women changed the world with their innovative creations, but you don’t know them.

-When you think of innovation, names like Thomas Edison or Alexander Graham Bell likely spring to mind.
-But what about the smart, innovative women who also made groundbreaking contributions during this period?
+When you think of 19th century innovation, names like Thomas Edison or Alexander Graham Bell likely spring to mind.
+But what about the smart, innovative women who made groundbreaking contributions?
 Many female inventors of this time were overlooked or underappreciated, even though their creations had a lasting impact on the world.

 1. Josephine Cochran: Inventor of the Dishwasher (1886)

-If you enjoy the luxury of a dishwasher that cleans your dishes and silverware with just the push of a button (and really, who doesn’t?), you can thank Ms. Josephine Cochran, who lived from 1839 to 1913.
-Frustrated by servants chipping her fine china (I know, the wo-o-o-o-rst…), Cochran took matters into her own hands and invented the first commercially-viable mechanical dishwasher in 1886.
-Leveraging the power of water pressure, her machine was far more efficient than washing by hand.
+If you enjoy the luxury of a dishwasher (and really, who doesn’t?), you can thank Ms. Josephine Cochran, who lived from 1839 to 1913.
+Frustrated by servants chipping her fine china (the woooorst…), Cochran took matters into her own hands and invented the first commercially-viable mechanical dishwasher in 1886.
+Using the power of water pressure, her machine was far more efficient than washing by hand.

 Her invention was creatively called the Garis-Cochran Dishwashing Machine.
-This machine was able to clean 200 dishes in two minutes, which honestly seems a little suspicious given the fact that my own dishwasher, made in the 2020s, struggles to clean a fraction of that in something like 300 minutes.
+It was able to clean 200 dishes in two minutes, which honestly seems a little suspicious given that my own dishwasher, made in the 2020s, struggles to clean a fraction of that in something like 300 minutes.
 But I digress.

 Garis was Cochran’s maiden name, which is awesome.
 She came from a line of innovators, with her grandfather having invented and patented the first US steamship.

 Side note: I am consistently seeing Cochran’s name written both with and without a final E (Cochrane), often within the same source.
-I’m going without the E because it looks like that’s more commonly used in more “official” sources, but it looks like both variations may have been used.
+I’m going without the E because it looks like that’s more commonly used i, but it looks like both variations may have been used.
+Who really cares if a woman’s name is spelled right?

 2. Tabitha Babbitt: Inventor of the Circular Saw (1813)

 This is your typical story of a woman creatively solving for male inefficiencies.
-Babbitt watched the men of her community struggling with the inefficient, two-person wood saws common in that time, which only cut when the blade was pushed in one direction, meaning the return pull was wasted energy.
+Babbitt watched the men of her community struggling with the two-person wood saws common in that time, which only cut in one direction, meaning the return pull was wasted energy.
 Babbitt realized that a circular blade attached to a spinning wheel could make sawing wood easier and faster.

 Early versions of the circular saw were connected to machines run on water power, again increasing efficiency as it no longer required any human effort to operate.

-Although Babbitt never sought a patent for her invention, her circular saw design became widespread and remains in use today in sawmills and construction.
+Although Babbitt never sought a patent for her invention, her circular saw design became widespread and remains in use today.
 I also read that two men read of her design and later patented it themselves.
-One of them claimed to know that the saw was invented earlier, by a different Shaker man.

 …No comment…

-Babbitt has also been credited with other inventions over her lifetime.
-In 2015, a man named Sam Asano made the case to the National Inventors Hall of Fame that Babbitt deserved their recognition.
+Babbitt has also been credited with other inventions in her lifetime.
+In 2015, a man named Sam Asano made the case to the National Inventors Hall of Fame that Babbitt deserved recognition.
 They declined, due to the lack of a patent.
+Well, fuck.

 3. Margaret Knight: Inventor of the Flat-Bottomed Paper Bag (1868)

-The next time you carry your groceries in a paper bag, take a moment to think of Margaret Knight, who lived from 1838 to 1914.
+The next time you carry groceries in a paper bag, take a moment to think of Margaret Knight, who lived from 1838 to 1914.
 In 1868, Knight invented a machine that would manufacture flat-bottomed paper bags, allowing the bags to stand upright and hold more.
-Her invention enabled mass production of these bags, including cutting, folding and gluing, which replaced the work of thirty people with a single machine.
+Her invention enabled mass production, including cutting, folding and gluing, which replaced the work of thirty people with a single machine.

-Before Knight’s innovation, paper bags were essentially envelopes, which as we all know, are great for small things, but pretty useless for carrying your potatoes home from the store.
+Before Knight’s innovation, paper bags were essentially envelopes, which as we all know, are great for letters but useless for carrying your potatoes home from the store.

-Here’s the part that’s not shocking but way beyond infuriating.
+Here’s the part that’s not shocking.
 Knight was forced to defend her own invention in court when a man who worked in the machine shop where her device was created tried to claim it as his own.
 He said that a woman couldn’t possibly have invented such a machine.

-Knight held over 20 patents and was often called the "Mother of the grocery bag."
-I honestly can’t decide how I feel about that particular moniker, but at least she got some recognition.
-Her invention laid the groundwork for the bags we still use today in stores around the world, and that’s pretty awesome.
+Knight held over 20 patents and was called the "Mother of the grocery bag."
+I honestly can’t decide how I feel about that moniker, but at least she got some recognition.
+Her invention laid the groundwork for the bags we still use today, and that’s pretty awesome.

 4. Elizabeth Magie: Inventor of The Landlord's Game (1904)